Schulich Research Opportunities Program (SROP)

 Projects will be required to obtain Western University's Research Ethics Board (REB), Animal Care Commitee (ACC) or Biohazard approvals, as applicable, prior to commencement of the student's work.

-- The supervisor is responsible for all research costs beyond funding from SROP.
+- The supervisor is responsible for all research costs other than the student(s) stipend.

 Additional Program Requirements

-- Students will also be expected to present their research at Schulich's annual Clinician Scientist Symposium and to take advantage of other opportunities to present their research at poster sessions or venues such as: London Health Research Day; institutional or departmental research days; regional meetings; and national or international meetings.
+- Students are expected to present their research at Schulich's Annual Clinician Scientist Trainee Symposium and to take advantage of other opportunities to present their research at poster sessions or venues such as: London Health Research Day; institutional or departmental research days; regional meetings; and national or international meetings.

-*Although these activities are highly encouraged as a critical part of the research project, they may not conflict with curricular sessions unless specific permission is obtained from the Undergraduate Medical/Dental Office.
+*Although these activities are highly encouraged as a critical part of the research project, they may not conflict with curricular sessions unless specific permission is obtained from the Undergraduate Medicine Education Office.

-- Finally, students and supervisors will also be expected to complete a brief evaluation form after the end of the first year.
+- Finally, students and supervisors will also be expected to complete a brief evaluation form after the end of the summer.
 The form will be provided by the Schulich Research Office.